Skip to content

 The five gates run in order, but they are not one-way.
 The arc on Illustration 3.1 from G3 back to G2 is doing real work.
 Routing often discovers that the decomposition was wrong — a piece that looked independent turns out to share a data pipeline with another, or a piece that looked routable to rules turns out to hide a judgment.
 When this happens, the loopback is cheap.
 Pretending it did not happen is expensive.

-3.4 Tools enter at G3
+3.4 The AI capability levels enter at G3

 3.5 Overlays and indices